RIT-Environmental-Genomics/PrimerDesign/primerdesign_cl.md

 You should be prompted to enter your password.

 ### Navigating to your home directory
-Now that you are connected to the cluster, navigate to your home directory using <span style="color:lightblue">cd</span>.
+Now that you are connected to the cluster, navigate to your home directory using <code>cd</code>.
 Is there anything in it?

-Create a new directory for this lab exercise called "Lab2" using <span style="color:lightblue">mkdir</span>.
+Create a new directory for this lab exercise called "Lab2" using <code>mkdir</code>.
 We will use this directory to store all your input and output files.
 ```
 mkdir Lab2
 ```
 ### Moving files from your computer to the cluster
-Outside the terminal, download the tar file in this Git repository called "Lab2_cl.tar" to your computer.
+Outside the terminal, download the tar file (known as a tarball) in this Git repository called "Lab2_cl.tar" to your computer.
 We are going to use the files within this tar for parts of the lab.

 Once you have the tar downloaded to your computer, you need to move it to your directory on the cluster so you can use it within Primer3.

 > I know I just had you login to the cluster, *but* you need your terminal to be logged into your local computer to upload to the cluster from your computer.
-To exit the cluster, just use <span style="color:lightblue">exit</span>.
+To exit the cluster, just use <code>exit</code>.

-You can use the <span style="color:lightblue">scp</span> command to move files between machines.
+You can use the <code>scp</code> command to move files between machines.
 Make sure to change out the actual file paths from my example code below and to place them in the Lab2 directory you just created.

 To move an individual file, use:
 ```
 scp /path/to/your/file.txt user@cluster_address:/path/in/cluster
 ```
-To move an entire directory, you need to use the -r (recursive) flag after <span style="color:lightblue">scp</span>:
+To move an entire directory, you need to use the -r (recursive) flag after <code>scp</code>:
 ```
 scp -r directory/on/local/computer/ user@cluster_address:/path/in/cluster
 ```